opencitations/heritrace/user_testing/packages/enduser/README.md

 # HERITRACE End User Testing Package

+**What is HERITRACE?**: HERITRACE is a customizable semantic data editing tool with provenance and change tracking capabilities that enables non-technical domain experts to enrich and edit data without knowing anything about Semantic Web technologies.
+Configurators can set up the editing system using SHACL to generate forms and YAML configuration to customize the display.

+**What HERITRACE is NOT**: HERITRACE is not a browsing or search tool.
+It is specifically designed as a semantic data editing tool.

 This package contains everything needed to test HERITRACE as an end user.

 ## Requirements